 • A $150 allowance can be made for the production and presentation of a scientific poster including ARVO membership.

-• Principal investigator must remain in Illinois through the end of the grant project.
+• The principal investigator must remain in Illinois through the end of the grant project.

 • If the grant is approved, the principal investigator must supply a color electronic photo for the ISPB website and publicity use before funds are distributed.

 • Where applicable, an IRB/IACUC approval letter must be received before a check is distributed.